 Scientists need to measure how effective the nanobodies are by how tightly they bind to the spike proteins.
 Essentially the nanobodies need to compete with the ACE2 receptors and ensure they have a greater affinity to the spike protein.

 The nanobodies are being researched as a potential prevention and treatment for COVID-19.
-The antibodies provide passive immunity, which means they don’t provide long term immunity.
+The antibodies provide passive immunity, which means They don;y provide long term immunity.
 The antibodies are supplied to the body rather than the body being stimulated to make the antibodies (active immunity).
-During active immunity, memory cells are produced which will mean the immune system will remember an invading pathogen the next time it invades.
-However, passive immunity means the body does not know how to make the antibodies so after they have all been “used up” they will need to be replaced by vaccination again (there will be no memory cells).
-The nanobodies can be given in two ways:
+This means the body does not know how to make the antibodies so after they have all been “used up” they will need to be replaced.

 - It can administered prophylactically (before infection).
 This would provide temporary immunity for 1-2 months.
 Over time the antibody concentration will decrease and will need to be replaced (regular vaccines would be needed for the most vulnerable or most exposed, such as health care workers).

 - It can given as a treatment.
-This is the main benefit of the antibodies.
+Which is the main benefit of the antibodies.
 The treatment for COVID-19 is limited and those with fatal COVID are sent to hospital to recover using ventilators, which can take 2 or more weeks.
-The antibodies can be given to aid the immune system in recovering from COVID.
-This can reduce the long term health problems from ‘long COVID’ and reduces the time spent in hospital.
+The antibodies can be given to aid the immune system in recovering from COVID, which can reduce the long term health problems from ‘long COVID’ and reduces the time spent in hospital.
 This form of treatment could reduce the mortality rate.
 Some scientists have (unofficially) named their study AeroNabs which are nanobodies in a nasal spray.
-The spray would be taken after testing positive for COVID-19 to reduce the viral load of a person to reduce the symptoms.
+The spray would betaken after testing positive for COVID-19 to reduce the viral load of a person to reduce the symptoms.

-If successful, these nanobodies would be cheaper and faster to mass produce than traditional antibodies.
+If successful, these nanobodies would be cheaper and faster to mass produce and transport than traditional antibodies.